-Welcome to Archway Classical Academy Trivium East!
+Welcome to Archway Classical Academy | Trivium East, a Great Hearts Academy!

-We are honored that you have chosen our academy for your family and eager for you to join us in the pursuit of the true, the good, and the beautiful.
+We are honored that you have chosen our academy for your family and eager for you to join us in the pursuit of the truth, goodness, and beauty.

 Parents/guardians, please take the time to read through our entire handbook.
 We encourage you to read pertinent portions with your students, such as the mission statement and honor code.
 Please note that we revise and improve the handbook annually, so re-reading is important for returning families as well.
 The following pages clarify many of the essential details that a family must understand to participate fully in our community.
-In effect, knowing the handbook helps your family to join the larger Archway Classical Academy ("ACA") family as we share common values and expectations of one another.
-When you have finished reading the handbook, parents/guardians and the student(s) should complete and detach the mandatory signature page.
-Please return this page to the front office or your student's classroom teacher.
+In effect, knowing the handbook helps your family to join the larger Archway Classical Academy ("ACA") and Great Hearts families as we share common values and expectations of one another.
+When you have finished reading the handbook, parents/guardians and student should complete and detach the mandatory signature page.
+Please return this page to the school office or your student's classroom teacher.

 The center of our school is the classroom and the mentoring relationship between the teacher and the student.
-Every family supports and participates in this relationship by shepherding their children through their homework after school.
+Every family supports and participates in this relationship by shepherding children through homework after school.
 Yet our community needs to extend beyond the classroom to reach its full potential.
-As such, I urge every parent, student, and teacher to become wholeheartedly involved in at least one ACA activity outside of the classroom each year.
-For a parent, this might mean volunteering in the classroom, leading or serving on a PSO committee, or chaperoning a field trip; for a teacher, coaching a sport or organizing a club; and for a student, playing a sport or being a leader in an extracurricular arena.
+As such, I urge every parent/guardian, student, and teacher to become wholeheartedly involved in at least one ACA activity.
+For a parent/guardian, this might mean volunteering in the classroom, leading or serving on a PSO committee, or chaperoning a field trip; for a teacher, coaching a sport or organizing a club; and for a student, playing a sport or being a leader in an extracurricular arena.
 Through work and friendship, let's continue to build up each other's spirits and develop our community.